-Be sure to read our Recovery Basics blog post for the fundamentals of off-road recovery and essential items that belong in every 4WD recovery kit.
+Be sure to read our Recovery Basics: Part I blog post for the fundamentals of off-road recovery and essential items that belong in every 4WD recovery kit.
 Here, we will expand upon recovery devices to add to your arsenal for more challenging terrain and situations.

 In short, a winch is a self-recovery device.
 Safety is key when considering your options thus we recommend going with a reputable manufacturer – our choice is Warn Industries.
 A winch’s capacity should be roughly double the gross vehicle weight rating GVW of your vehicle.
-Most winches are offered with either a steel cable or a synthetic rope; each have their advantages and disadvantages.
+Most winches are offered with either a steel cable or a synthetic rope; each has its advantages and disadvantages.

 Steel cable is standard; it requires less maintenance and is less susceptible to damage.
 However, steel cable does carry more kinetic energy under load.
 If the line fails, the cable will whip which can cause severe injury or vehicle damage.
 A recovery damper is highly recommended to prevent this.
 Steel cable also adds more weight when compared to synthetic rope.

 Although synthetic line is considered an upgrade, it does have its downsides.
 When under tension the line is very susceptible to damage.
 It also requires maintenance after each use.
 If not maintained, the line will become fragile.
-Visit Warn’s website for more on winch maintenance.
+Refer to your winch manufacturer's website for maintenance information.

-Specifically designed for misadventures off the beaten path, a recovery board is designed to provide additional traction when it matters most.
+Specifically designed for misadventures off the beaten path, a recovery board provides additional traction when it matters most.

 TRED offers a full line of recovery boards that are suitable for most 4WD vehicles.
-TREDs are designed to handle intense levels of torque, flex, weight, and impact.
+TRED recovery boards are designed to handle intense levels of torque, flex, weight, and impact.
 The hex grip nodules and aggressive ramp entry teeth provide a great amount of traction which makes them ideal for almost every recovery situation.
 Each TRED board can also be used as a shovel.